-Governing Bodies & Responsibilities Accountability Officer duties include: Overseeing programs and providing recommendations to the Citizens Oversight Commission Preparing subsequent 5-year guidelines Leading the selection process and contracting for the Implementation Partners, making recommendations to the Citizens Oversight Commission Ensuring independent financial audits Monitoring performance of Implementation Partners Overseeing external evaluations, including selection Alameda County Board of Supervisors (BOS) Conducts the annual independent audit Can terminate First 5 and select a different entity as the Administering Agency Approves Five-Year Program & Budget Plans First 5 Alameda County Commission Approves Annual Expenditure Plan Approves Five-Year Program & Budget Plans Community- Seated Bodies Citizen's Oversight Commission (COC) duties include: Approves (or rejects) City of Oakland staff's recommendation of the Early Education Implementation Partner Approves the five-year Guidelines for the Early Education funds Approves or rejects plans, recommendations, audits Approves (or rejects) recommendations; does not develop policy and programmatic recommendations Oakland City Council Mayor appoints COC members & Council confirms Community Advisory Council (CAC) Develops policy and programmatic recommendations related to the Measure C account First 5 will develop the Program Plan, which must be developed in coordination with the Community Advisory Council (still to be seated) and community, for approval by the First 5 Alameda County Commission and Board of Supervisors.
+Governing Bodies & Responsibilities Accountability Officer duties include: Overseeing programs and providing recommendations to the Citizens Oversight Commission Preparing subsequent 5-year guidelines Leading the selection process and contracting for the Implementation Partners, making recommendations to the Citizens Oversight Commission Ensuring independent financial audits Monitoring performance of Implementation Partners Overseeing external evaluations, including selection Alameda County Board of Supervisors (BOS) Conducts the annual independent audit Can terminate First 5 and select a different entity as the Administering Agency Approves Five-Year Program &amp; Budget Plans First 5 Alameda County Commission Approves Annual Expenditure Plan Approves Five-Year Program &amp; Budget Plans Community- Seated Bodies Citizen's Oversight Commission (COC) duties include: Approves (or rejects) City of Oakland staff's recommendation of the Early Education Implementation Partner Approves the five-year Guidelines for the Early Education funds Approves or rejects plans, recommendations, audits Approves (or rejects) recommendations; does not develop policy and programmatic recommendations Oakland City Council Mayor appoints COC members &amp; Council confirms Community Advisory Council (CAC) Develops policy and programmatic recommendations related to the Measure C account First 5 will develop the Program Plan, which must be developed in coordination with the Community Advisory Council (still to be seated) and community, for approval by the First 5 Alameda County Commission and Board of Supervisors.
 Auditing Accountability Officer ensures annual audits are completed and presented to COC.
 BOS conducts annual independent financial audit of Measure C revenues and expenditures Evaluation Cycles Accountability Officer oversees external evaluations of Implementation Partners' performance.
 Progress and performance reporting are due to COC every two years.
 Evaluations during implementation period of each Plan and prior to the development of a new Plan (every fourth year).
 First 5 oversees external evaluations with input for CAC for presentation to BOS Data Reporting Oakland City Administrator has the authority to enter into a contract with legally required terms such as (but not limited to): • Performance metrics and benchmarks • Data sharing agreements First 5 develops data collection strategies and collects data from participants in Measure C programs as part of initial application and evaluation process.

-APPENDIX D: Readying for Measure C
+APPENDIX D: Administering Measure C

 The Children's Health and Child Care Initiative for Alameda County (Measure C), a countywide measure, was passed by voters in March 2020 and names First 5 Alameda County as the administrator of the Child Care, Preschool, and Early Education portion of the revenue.
 Upheld by the courts in 2024, the Children's Health and Child Care Initiative for Alameda County is expected to raise approximately \$150M annually for early care and education.
-First 5 Alameda County will begin implementation by staffing a Community Advisory Council to advise First 5 on the development of a five-year program plan and budget that will be submitted for approval in Spring 2025 to the First 5 Alameda County Commission and the Alameda County Board of Supervisors.
+In FY 2024-2025, First 5 Alameda County began implementation by staffing a Community Advisory Council and facilitating a series of Community Listening Sessions with community, providers, families, and early childhood partners to guide the development of the initial five-year program plan and budget.
+The Measure C 5-Year Program Plan and Executive Summary will be presented to the First 5 Alameda County Board of Supervisors for approval in June 2025.

-Since the passage of Measure C in 2020 and throughout the four years of litigation, First 5 Alameda County has taken significant steps to prepare the agency for implementation in key areas, including:
+Since the passage of Measure C in 2020 and throughout the four years of litigation, First 5 Alameda County took significant steps to leverage our agency infrastructure to prepare the agency for implementation in key areas, including: